schmich/runx/README.md

 Cross-platform, zero-install, Ruby-based task runner.

-`runx` enables you to script command-line-friendly tasks in Ruby that you can then run across platforms without needing to have Ruby installed.
+`runx` enables you to script command-line-friendly tasks in Ruby that you can run across platforms without requiring a Ruby installation.

 ## Setup